Crew Keeps Up Research as Station Visitors Prep for Wednesday Launch

-Category: Space Hits: 1This view from NASA spacewalker Thomas Marshburn’s camera points downward toward the space station with the Earth 265 miles below.
+Category: Space Hits: 2This view from NASA spacewalker Thomas Marshburn’s camera points downward toward the space station with the Earth 265 miles below.

 A Soyuz crew ship is counting down to its launch early Wednesday carrying three individuals to the International Space Station for an eleven-day visit.
 Back in space, the seven-member Expedition 66 crew moved along Tuesday studying space physics and biomedical science.